yang5hi/big-data-amazon-review/README.md

 ## Background

-This project is analyze amazon reviews on vidoe games and lugguges.
-Each of the dataset contains over 1.5 million rows.
-The ETL process was performed completely in the cloud and the dataframe was uploaded to an RDS instance.
-Basic statistical analsis was also performed on one of the dataset.
+This project is analyzing amazon reviews on video games and luggage.
+Each dataset contains over 1.5 million rows.
+The ETL process was performed completely in the cloud, and the DataFrame was uploaded to an RDS instance.
+Basic statistical analysis was also performed on one of the datasets.

-### Level 1
+## Level 1

-* Use the schema to create tables in the RDS database with Google Colab notebooks and **extract** two datasets from the list at [review dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt), one into each notebook.
+* Use the schema to create tables in the RDS database with Google Colab notebooks and **extract** two datasets from the list at review dataset, one into each notebook.

-* **Transform** the dataset to fit the tables in the [schema file](Resources/schema.sql).
+* **Transform** the dataset to fit the tables in the schema file.
 * **Load** the DataFrames that correspond to tables into an RDS instance.

-### Level 2
+## Level 2

-This part is to check if there is bias of amazon Vine reviews: [https://www.amazon.com/gp/vine/help?ie=UTF8](https://www.amazon.com/gp/vine/help?ie=UTF8).
+This part is to check if there is a bias of amazon Vine reviews: https://www.amazon.com/gp/vine/help?ie=UTF8.

-The vine reviews have higher averages than non-vine averages.
-The comparison of mean and standard diviation were calculated on both vine reviews and non-vine reviews.
-The t-test results shows that the two ratings have statistical differences.
+The vine reviews have higher averages than non-vine averages based on analysis.
+The comparison of mean and standard deviation was calculated on both vine reviews and non-vine reviews.
+The t-test results show that the two ratings have statistical differences.

 ## References